Table of Contents

 The advantages include custom frame geometry, size, materials, features and ride quality which will all be tuned perfectly to your needs.
 If you want to be able to break your tandem frame into two or three pieces for travel, you will spend US $700-$2000 extra on between two and six S&S couplers.

 How Do You Shop for a Tandem Bicycle?

 A great place to meet tandem riders is through bike clubs for tandem riders.
-Members of these clubs will be able to help you with any advice you require and I’m sure if you ask nice enough you can have a go on their bikes!
+Members of these clubs will be able to help you with any advice you require and I’m sure if you ask nicely enough you can have a go on their bikes.